josephholder/red-apple/README.md

 The url to delete a playlist: /api/v1/playlist/{id:}

 The delete request requires the id of the playlist in the url.
-This will remove the playlist and its relationship to track and artists
+This will remove the playlist and its relationship to tracks and artists

 Validation: